openshift/installer/docs/user/ovirt/install_upi.md

 (please be aware that this UPI work started with the `release-4.6`).

 ## Assets directory
-Before proceeding with the installation is better to set an environment variable with the path (absolute or relative according to your preferences) of the directory in which the `openshift-install` command will put all the artifacts and that we'll also refer to in the [inventory.yml](../../../upi/ovirt/inventory.yml)`.
+Before proceeding with the installation is **required** to set an environment variable with the path (absolute or relative according to your preferences) of the directory in which the `openshift-install` command will put all the artifacts and that we'll also refer to in the [inventory.yml](../../../upi/ovirt/inventory.yml)`.

 ```sh